kazunori279/bigquery-fluentd-docker-sample/README.md

 - Creating a dataset and table on Google BigQuery
 - Run nginx + Fluentd on Google Compute Engine (GCE) in a Docker container
 - Execute BigQuery query
-- (Optional) Using BigQuery Dashboard built with Google Sheets
+- Using BigQuery Dashboard built with Google Sheets

-The logs collected by Fluentd can be aggregated by BigQuery, and visualized by BigQuery Dashboard easily:

 ## Sign Up for Google Cloud Platform